P0441 Evaporative Emission Control System Incorrect Purge Flow

 How to check the EVAP purge valve (solenoid)

 The purge valve is typically electrically powered.
 You can find the procedure to test a purge valve in the service manual.
-Typically, the purge should be fully closed without voltage.
+In most cars, the purge is fully closed without voltage.

 When the battery voltage is applied, there should be an audible click and the purge valve should be fully open.
 This purge valve is OK.
 Read more about the purge valve ».